patentfox/cpp_notes/notes.md

   (*Argument dependent lookup*, later on this), however it will not work always like a real declaration.

-* Within a class declaration, members which define a type must appear before they are used.
+* Within a class declaration, *type* definitions must appear before they are used.
 This has something to do with name lookup (later).
 This restriction is not applicable to data or function members.
 For example,

 ```cpp
 class Screen {